 - Match partners to different aspects of economic development based on their missions, strengths and strategic fit; - Engage with partners for greater impact and efficiency; - Lead and coordinate joint responses to business relocation opportunities to ensure seamless coordination and maximize success; - Focus on high-wage job creation opportunities; - Convene business leaders and build dedicated teams to address ongoing issues; - Ensure all of the ACA's partners promote the state's value proposition; and - Take a leadership position in the support, development and coordination of entrepreneurship programs and resources.

-Figure 6 - General map of Arizona's economic development landscape
+Figure 6 - General map of Arizona's economic development landscape additional details on target industries descriptions and opportunities).

 Action 4: Make Arizona a Preferred Location for Companies Operating in Target Industries: